Run Control Group Version 2 on Oracle Linux

 Example output:

-[oracle@ol-server user-1001.slice]$ cat cgroup.procs
+[oracle@ol-node-01 user-1001.slice]$ cat cgroup.procs

-[oracle@ol-server user-1001.slice]$
+[oracle@ol-node-01 user-1001.slice]$

-When oracle opened the SSH session at the beginning of this lab, the user session created a scope sub-unit.
+When oracle opened the SSH session at the beginning of this tutorial, the user session created a scope sub-unit.
 Under this scope, we can check the cgroup.procs for a list of processes spawned under that session.

-Note: The user might have multiple sessions based on the number of connections to the system ;therefore, replace the 3 in the sample below as necessary.
+Note: The user might have multiple sessions based on the number of connections to the system; therefore, replace the 3 in the sample below as necessary.

 cd session-3.scope